College Prep: Planning for a Healthy Semester

 For all college students, back-to-school prep means a whole lot more than notebooks, pencils and a tissue box for the classroom.

 It means sending high school graduates out into the world to fend for themselves on multiple fronts.
 Setting up their dorm room, signing up for a meal plan and buying their first books are some standard first steps.
 But what about planning for health care needs while they’re away from home?
-What happens when they get a fever, their asthma flares up, or they come into contact with COVID-19?
+What happens when they get a fever, their asthma flares up, or they need a prescription filled?

 The time to answer those questions is before move-in day.
 Here are a few tips to help: